Naomi E. Morris: Career

-Occupation

 After graduating university, she joined a law firm in Wilson, North Carolina where she returned to after her retirement in December 1982.
 She was appointed judge of the North Carolina Court of Appeals in 1967.
 Morris was elected to a full term in 1968 and re-elected in 1974.
 In January 1979, she was appointed chief judge of the Court of Appeals.